Tommy-pstq/cloud_notes/5 - Notes archivées/TND/High intelligence -  A risk factor for psychological and physiological overexcitabilities.md

 	5. Raichle, M. E., MacLeod, A. M., Snyder, A. Z., Powers, W. J., Gusnard, D. A., & Shulman, G. L. (2001).
 A [[default mode]] of brain function.
 Proceedings of the National Academy of Sciences of the United States of America, 98, 676–682. http://dx.doi.org/10.1073/pnas.
 98.2.676.
 	6. Anticevic, A., Cole, M. W., Murray, J. D., Corlett, P. R., Wang, X. J., & Krystal, J. H. (2012).
 The role of default network deactivation in cognition and disease.
 Trends in [[cognition|cognitive]] Sciences, 16, 584–592. http://dx.doi.org/10.1016/j.tics.2012.10.008.
 	7. Velázquez, J. L., & Galán, R. F. (2013).
 Information gain in the brain's resting state: A new perspective on autism.
 Frontiers in Neuroinformatics, 7, 1–10. http://dx.doi.org/10.3389/fninf.2013.00037.
 	8. Vargas, D. L., Nascimbene, C., Krishnan, C., Zimmerman, A. W., & Pardo, C. A. (2005).
-Neuroglial [[activité|activation]] and neuroinflammation in the brain of patients with autism.
+Neuroglial activation and neuroinflammation in the brain of patients with autism.
 Annals of Neurology, 57, 67–81. http://dx.doi.org/10.1002/ana.20315.